devtron-labs/devtron/docs/reference/glossary.md

 * Once a job is complete, you can view the job artifacts by going to Jobs → Run history (tab) → (choose a pipeline and date of triggering the build) → Artifacts (tab).

+### ArgoCD Apps

+ArgoCD Apps are the micro-services deployed using a [GitOps](#gitops) deployment tool named [Argo CD](https://argo-cd.readthedocs.io/en/stable/).

+Devtron supports 'Helm' as well as 'GitOps' approach of deployment.
+Therefore, a user will be asked to choose any one of the deployment approach at the time of creating a deployment pipeline.
+If the user chooses GitOps, Devtron will use Argo CD to deploy that application.
+Once deployed, it will be visible in Applications → ArgoCD Apps (tab).

+If other ArgoCD applications are present in your cluster, they will also appear in the `ArgoCD Apps` listing.

 ### Base Deployment Template

 A deployment template is a manifest of the application defining its runtime behavior.
 You can select one of the default deployment charts or custom deployment charts created by super-admin.